xwl42/tp/docs/UserGuide.md

 * `delete 2` followed by `undo` restores the deleted student back to the list
 * `edit 1 n/Wrong Name` followed by `undo` reverts the student's name to its original value
 * `add n/John Doe p/12345678 e/john@u.nus.edu a/College Avenue` followed by `undo` removes the newly added student
+* `delete 2` followed by `list` followed by `undo` still restores the deleted student back to the list
+* `delete 1` followed by `edit 1 n/Wrong Name` followed by 2 consecutive `undo`s only reverts the student's name
+to its original value, but cannot restore the deleted student back to the list

 ### Exiting the program : `exit`